AxiSEMunity/AxiSEM3D/doc/sphinx/source/user/solver/y_source.md

 The key that you use, e.g., `VIRGINIA_201108231751A` is arbitrary.
 We normally use the CMT Catalogue designator for the earthquake in question.

-We recommend sticking sticking to specfiying the locaiton using `latitude_longitude`, remembering that the north and east is positive and `depth` is in metres – this is important!
+We recommend sticking sticking to specifying the location using `latitude_longitude`, remembering that the north and east is positive and `depth` is in metres – this is important!

 The `ellipticity` correction is easy to change and makes little difference unless you need very exact arrival times.